oneapi-src/historical-assets-document-process/README.md

      * Optimizes inference of deep learning models by applying model retraining or fine-tuning, like post-training quantization.
      * Supports heterogeneous execution across Intel hardware, using a common API for the Intel CPU, Intel® Integrated Graphics, Intel® Discrete Graphics, and other commonly used accelerators.

 In particular, Intel® Neural Compressor functionalities are applied to compress the CRNN text extraction model via a post-training quantization procedure, which improves the performance of the model in inference time without compromising its accuracy and supports an efficient deployment of the quantized model in a wide range of Intel® CPUs and GPUs.
-In the same way, Intel® Distribution of OpenVINO<sup>TM</sup> Toolkit reduces model size by using quantization techniques, but also features an optimized deployment across Intel platforms, including edge devices and cloud environments.
+In the same way, the Intel® Distribution of OpenVINO<sup>TM</sup> toolkit reduces model size by using quantization techniques, but also features an optimized deployment across Intel platforms, including edge devices and cloud environments.
 A detailed description of how this reference kit implements Intel® optimization packages can be found in this [section](#how-it-works).

 With the aim to provide an accessible approach to conduct frequent re-training to analyze the performance of multiple CRNN models for the text extraction component, this OCR solution enables hyperparameter tuning.
 Combined with the use of cutting-edge deep learning models and Intel® optimization packages, hyperparameter tuning makes possible to leverage this reference kit as a useful resource for the machine learning practitioner looking to easily build and deploy a custom OCR system optimized to accurately extract text within document images.